Website accounts are available to all Lafayette College students and employees.

-Lafayette WordPress accounts, used to create and maintain websites using the WordPress content management system, are available to all Lafayette College students and employees.
-Accounts must be used in accordance with the College’s Acceptable Use Policy, and Information Technology Services (ITS) reserves the right to limit the use of technologies that might compromise the security and integrity of the College’s IT resources.
+Lafayette offers two types of web hosting services: sites hosted on a WordPress content management system, and static sites hosted through GitHub Campus.
+Websites must be used in accordance with the College’s Acceptable Use Policy, and Information Technology Services (ITS) reserves the right to limit the use of technologies that might compromise the security and integrity of the College’s IT resources.

 Websites can be requested for: